hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 the tool will warn you with the error message:
-``"You have to select a string of connected vertices too"`` as seen in Fig. :ref:`fig-mesh-screw-error-info` and Fig. :ref:`fig-mesh-screw-error-popup`, both in the Info Editor and at the place where you clicked to start performing the operation (when you click the Screw Button).
+``"You have to select a string of connected vertices too"`` as seen in Fig. :ref:`fig-mesh-screw-error-info` and Fig. :ref:`fig-mesh-screw-error-popup`, both in the :doc:`Status Bar </interface/window_system/status_bar>` and at the place where you clicked to start performing the operation (when you click the Screw Button).

 .. _fig-mesh-screw-error-info: